Photos

 md.
 Joseph Daniel Garland

-She was last found in December 1818, when she joined most of her siblings in selling her father's land.
-It is possible she was married to William Person.
+In December 1818, she was described as Nancy Parrish when she joined most of her siblings in selling her father's land.
+Most likely she had married soon after this to William Person, from nearby Smith Co., Tennessee.
 Between 1839 and 1842, a William Person and his wife Nancy were described among the heirs of Mary Strother Felts, who died without children.
 The court documents infer that William and Nancy were likely living in, or near, Smith County, Tennessee.
-I have so far been unable to identify William's wife Nancy as any other Strother descendant.
-There was a William Person documented in Smith County between at least 1820 and 1843, but otherwise no other information that connects them to this family.
+I have so far been unable to identify William's wife Nancy as any other Strother descendant; and the only realistic option is that she was Nancy Parrish.
+In January 1820 in Smith County, Tennessee, a William Person was a witness to a deed from Samuel R. Anderson (husband of Frances Parrish) and one of the other witnesses was Judd Strother (brother of Elizabeth Strother Parrish).
+William Person's family was documented in Smith County between at least 1820 and 1843.
+They then moved to Marshall Co, Mississippi (where Martha Parrish Ferrell lived between about 1838 and 1854) sometime between 1843 and 1845.
+When Algernal Person died in 1913, his mother's name was listed merely as "Paris" on his death certificate.

 6Susannah Parrish died after 1818.

 It is possible that Susannah was married to a James Sullivan.
 In December 1818, when she joined with most of her siblings in selling their father's land, she was described as "Susannah Parrish".
 However a James Sullivan signed that deed instead of her.
-It's a guess that that James Sullivan was related to the Sullivan family of Smith County, Tennessee that was connected to the Strother family (including William Sullivan who married Susannah's step-cousin Anne Felts and Elizabeth Sullivan who married her uncle Judd Strother).
+Could they have been engaged and not yet married?
+Maybe James Sullivan was her guardian?
+It's a guess that James Sullivan was related to the Sullivan family of Smith County, Tennessee that was connected to the Strother family (including William Sullivan who married Susannah's step-cousin Anne Felts and Elizabeth Sullivan who married her uncle Judd Strother).

 It's also possible that she was married to someone with the last name "Turner"; as a "Susan Turner" was described as one of the heirs of her aunt Mary Strother Felts when she died in 1839; and that person has not yet been identified as any other Strother descendant.